 June 2015Rotheca myricoides (Clerodendrum ugandense) Oxford and Cambridge (blooming in February) 3m shrub.
 Outside kitchen door.

 December 2014Second 2 window boxes under garage window - spekboom hedgelet from bits off the bits.
 First 2 window boxes under kitchen window - spekboom hedgelet.
-Rooted spekboom cuttings in patio planter with 2 clumps of asparagus fern from this garden (Asparagus densiflorus Cwebe perhaps?)
+Rooted spekboom cuttings in patio planter with 2 clumps (one left in 2017) of asparagus fern from this garden (Asparagus densiflorus Cwebe perhaps?)
 Trellis to block the view from house to house.